Liability and provisions for packaging

 This is reported by Euwid.
-According to the PPWR, the definition of “producer” will be handled uniformly in future: the “producer” will no longer necessarily be the party that first places packaging on the market, but the party that opens the supply chain in the EU member state where the packaging actually becomes waste.
+According to the PPWR, the definition of “producer” will be handled uniformly in the future: a “producer” will no longer necessarily be the party that first places packaging on the market, but the party that opens the supply chain in the EU member state where the packaging actually becomes waste.
 This leads to a significant shift in responsibility, particularly in the case of import and cross-border supply chains: For the first time, sellers, especially importers and online retailers, could be considered “producers” themselves within the meaning of the packaging regulations – even if they have previously only acted as downstream market participants.
 This entails extensive obligations, such as registration, data reporting, system participation and financing the collection and disposal of packaging waste.

 What risks does the “producer” definition in the EU Packaging Regulation pose for sellers and producers?